Written by Andrea Clares & Talia Cecchele

 bone density increasing

-How to manage weight changes
+How to manage weight gain in eating disorder recovery

-The weight restoration process can feel uncomfortable and can be a highly distressing time for many.
+In recovery, the weight restoration process can feel uncomfortable and can be a highly distressing time for many.
 It is common to feel bloated or full (which your eating disorder will likely misinterpret as being "fat") and like you are losing control as you learn to trust your body again.
 Here are some tools that you can use to help during this time:

 Remind yourself of the reasons why you chose to recover.
 Writing down your goals and reasons why you are choosing recovery can be useful to help you stay motivated and refer back to on difficult days.
+Our Recovery Kickstarter ebook helps you find your why.

 Stop body checking behaviours as they reinforce the eating disorder mindset.
 The first step to this is creating awareness of when and where you body check.
 Keep a journal of this and then work on reducing body checking behaviours